axonivy/docker-samples/ivy-tracing-jaeger/README.md

 The library provides a Java agent that instruments a Java application (e.g., Axon Ivy Engine, Tomcat, etc.) and collects tracing information every where a request can ingress or outgress a Java process.

+This sample uses NGINX with `ngx_otel_module` to generate spans and propagate W3C Trace Context headers to upstream services.

 ## Trace context propagation

 To aggregate the different traces from the different system a unique trace id is generated at the Reverse Proxy.